DMitev95/DMitev95/README.md

 ### :v: Hello :v:
 I am Dimitar from Bulgaria.
+I live in Varna.
 <!--
 **nfsmitko/nfsmitko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->